 Master of Science in nursing and doctorate from the Medical College of Georgia.

-Debbie Hatmaker is the executive director (ED) of the American Nurses Association (ANA).
-As ED, Hatmaker leads the implementation of ANA's strategy and plan to advance the association's comprehensive policy, advocacy and national communications agenda.
+Debbie Hatmaker is the executive director of the American Nurses Association (ANA).
+As executive director, Hatmaker leads the implementation of ANA's strategy and its plan to advance the association's comprehensive policy, advocacy, and national communications agenda.

 Additionally, she has served as president of the Georgia Nurses Association and president of the Center for American Nurses.
 Hatmaker also was the first vice president of ANA.
 The ANA Board of Directors appointed her president of the American Nurses Credentialing Center (ANCC), where she served two terms.